-This article is taken from the Mexico issue of These Football Times Magazine
+This article is taken from the Battle of the 10s issue of These Football Times Magazine, which you can order today.

 Eusébio da Silva Ferreira, Africa’s original footballing superstar, had arrived.